 We further investigated the function of Smo and Gli1 on Rac1 activation in the same way.
 The results showed that SAG treatment and ectopic expression of HA-Gli1 significantly promoted Rac1 activation in MCF-7 cells, whereas GDC-0449 and GANT-61 had opposite effects (Fig. 3C–G).
 It indicated that Smo and Gli1 both positively regulated Rac1 activity.

 To further verify the results above, we used siRNA to interfere Rac1 expression, or Rac GTPase inhibitor EHop-016 to block Rac1 activation, respectively.
-EHop-016 could significantly reduce the migration and the Rac1 activation of MCF-7 cells (Supplementary Fig. 1 and 2, available online), which was consistent with si-Rac1.
+EHop-016 could significantly reduce the migration and the Rac1 activation of MCF-7 cells (Supplementary Fig. 1, available online), which was consistent with si-Rac1.

 So far, we confirmed that Shh could promote the migration of MCF-7 breast cancer cells by up-regulating Rac1 activation.